topherhunt/cheatsheets/rsync_music.md

 Thanks to https://excessivelyadequate.com/posts/swinsian.html

-- Source MBP: open System Prefs -> Sharing -> Remote Login and check the IP for ssh'ing into that machine.
+- Source MBP: open System Prefs -> Sharing -> Remote Login.
+Enable it and check the IP for ssh'ing into that machine.
 - Destination MBP: Quit Swinsian

 ```sh